jaopdc11/prozess/README.md

 - Configuring Docker environments
 - Running initial tests

-## Why Use Prozees?
+## Why Use Prozess?

-Setting up a new project can be time-consuming, especially if you repeatedly do the same setup tasks. **Prozees** saves you time by automating the most common setup processes, allowing you to start coding right away.
+Setting up a new project can be time-consuming, especially if you repeatedly do the same setup tasks. **Prozess** saves you time by automating the most common setup processes, allowing you to start coding right away.

 ## Features